renet/song-shine/README.md

 A simple app for managing and presenting your song texts.

+## TODOs

+This app is work-in-progress and thus most functionality hasn't been implemented, yet.
+These steps will follow:
+- Unit tests
+- Search
+- Add, edit and delete
+- Song presentation (verse by verse full-screen display)
+- Background management for storing pictures and videos to use during the song presentation
+- Settings dialog (speed, transitions, etc.)

 ## Installation

+<span style="color: red">Not possible, yet!
+Download manually and follow steps under "Usage".</span>

 Use the [Node.js package manager](https://nodejs.org/) to install Song Shine: